 An NCAT tribunal application needs to be concise, clear, reasonable and “fact and evidenced based”.
 It is our position that the applicant should seriously consider what they are requesting while simultaneously considering what the worst-case scenario may be.
 Members do not like their time wasted and they can side with the respondent.
 See attached working example on last page of this document.

 Prior to considering an owner’s request for an application to NCAT, Property Providers must be of the position that the owner has been reasonable and flexible in trying to reach a win-win outcome.
 In this regard, our expectation is that the owner should have put forth or considered at least 2 proposals and that a senior member of our staff has been involved in the negotiation.

-If an owner insists the agency submit an application, it is understood that there is at the very least 3-4 hours required to prepare and submit the application.
-Property Providers hourly rate for NCAT matters is $220 per hour with min 4-hours charge.
-Time will be charged thereafter in 30 min intervals along with hard costs.
-Importantly, travel time (if required) will also be included.
+If an owner insists the agency submit an application, it is understood that there is at the very least 4 hours required to prepare and submit the application.
+Property Providers hourly rate for NCAT matters is $220 per hour with a minimum of 4-hours charge.
+The minimum initial committment is therefore 4 hours and is to be paid upfront and prior to action being tacken.
+Time will be charged thereafter in 30-minute intervals along with hard costs including but not limted to (application fees, travel costs, public transport or taxies, parking, sheriff's fees, garnishee orders, postage/courier).
+Importantly, travel time will also be included.
 Prior to taking action, Property Providers requires estimates/invoices to be paid in advance.

 If an owner elects to lodge an application themselves, Property Providers will certainly provide the property file and any information that we possess as it relates to the tenancy/property.
 For our professional advice and recommendations on the NCAT process our fees also apply.